 Autistic Self Advocacy in Ontario

+We advocate for our federal, provincial and territorial governments to consult directly with autistic people when developing the policies that affect our lives.
 For too long, autistics have been excluded from input into decision-making while service providers have dominated the discussion.

-- School inclusion;
+- School inclusion

-- Access to medical care.
+- Access to health care

 If you would like to make a contribution, please visit our Donate page.
 Thank you!